 Can it be set up by one person?

-Best for one person set up: Quechua 2 Second 2-Person Tent
+Best two man tent for one person to set up: Quechua 2 Second 2-Person Tent

 With the pop-up design, all you have to do is open the carry bag and let this tent fly.
 It’ll spring into shape and voila!
 You’re about 90% of the way done.
 Just stake down the tent to make sure it’s stable in the wind and you’re good to go.